Things to Consider When Choosing Student Accommodation

 Image of students talking together and looking at a students phone in the outdoor quadrangleAnother consideration when choosing where to live is your friends.
 Having friendships and connections in your personal life can enhance your experiences as you study in Perth.

-If you’re moving away from you friends and family to study in Perth at UWA and don’t know anyone else in Perth, living in a community like University where you make friends quickly and easily might be important to you.
+If you’re moving away from you friends and family to study in Perth at UWA and don’t know anyone else in Perth, living in a community like University Hall where you make friends quickly and easily might be important to you.

 Maybe a group of your friends are also moving to Perth for study.
 Living in the same area, residential college or sharing a house with them are all options to explore.